biocore/qurro/README.md

 Both of the above example Jupyter notebooks also show how you can use rankratioviz outside of QIIME 2, just through the command `rankratioviz`.

-This generates a directory containing a web visualization, which you can just view in a modern web browser by running `python3 -m http.server` from the output directory containing the visualization (in this case, `example/output/standalone_rrv_plot_readme`) and opening `localhost:8000` in your browser (replacing `8000` with the port number that you got from running the command).
+This generates a directory containing a web visualization.
+You can view this visualization by opening the `index.html` file inside this directory in a modern web browser.

-You can also host the generated visualization on a simple web server (making it accessible to anyone).
+Of course, you can also host the generated visualization on a simple web server (making it accessible to anyone).

 ## Linked visualizations
 These two visualizations (the rank plot and sample scatterplot) are linked [1]: